Special Report - In Myanmar, apartheid tactics against minority Muslims

 It sent a strong message, calling the Rohingya "Bengalis," a term that suggests they belong in Bangladesh, and backing the 1982 citizenship law that rendered stateless even those Rohingya who had lived in Myanmar for generations.

-The Rohingya's rapid population growth had fueled the clashes with Buddhists, it said, recommending voluntary family-planning education programs for them.
+The Rohingya's rapid population growth had fuelled the clashes with Buddhists, it said, recommending voluntary family-planning education programs for them.
 It suggested doubling the number of soldiers and police in the region.

 Rohingya responded angrily.
 "We completely reject this report," said Fukan Ahmed, 54, a Rohingya elder who lost his home in Sittwe.